Start-Up Farm Program

 Test croppers also experience benefits specific to the Just Food Community Farm:

-- As producers on the farm they are automatically able to sell at the Just Food Farm Stand, operating weekly throughout summer and fall since 2012 at the intersection of Pepin Court and Innes Road, and moving into the spectacular timber-frame Pavilion on the Just Food Community Farm in 2023
+- As producers on the farm they are automatically able to sell at the Just Food Farm Stand, operating weekly throughout summer and fall since 2012 at the intersection of Pepin Court and Innes Road, located at the spectacular timber-frame Pavilion on the Just Food Community Farm

 Just Food is grateful for ongoing funding received for the Start-Up Farm Program from the City of Ottawa.